maflcko/b-c-gui-translations-review/reviews/zh_TW.md

         <translation>范围...</translation>

 YES
-The translation uses Simplified Chinese characters "范围" and an ellipsis represented by three periods "...", which is inconsistent with Traditional Chinese and common typographic norms in 'zh_TW'.
-In Traditional Chinese, "range" should be translated as "範圍" and the ellipsis should use a proper Unicode ellipsis character "…", not three dots.
+The translation uses simplified Chinese characters '范围' instead of traditional Chinese characters used in 'zh_TW'.
+The ellipsis is also three dots instead of the proper ellipsis character (…).

-Correct translation: 範圍…
+Correct translation:
+範圍…
 ```

 ```
         <source>Copy amount</source>
         <translation>复制和数量</translation>

 YES
-The translation "复制和数量" means "copy and amount" which is incorrect and awkward for the English phrase "Copy amount".
-The correct translation should be concise and directly express "Copy amount" as a command or label.
-A proper translation is:
+The translation is incorrect. "复制和数量" means "copy and amount," which does not convey the intended action of "Copy amount."
+The correct translation should reflect the action of copying the amount value.

-"复制金额"
+Correct translation:
+複製金額
 ```

 ```